Backcountry Skiing in Park City, Utah

 We’ve all seen amazing footage of skiers blowing through fresh, deep powder and imagined the joy and freedom of skiing down pristine, unmarked slopes.

-Here are a few providers to get a sense of their services, what factors to take into consideration, such as skill level and weather concerns, advance booking recommendations and cost.
+We reached out to a few providers to get a sense of their services, what factors to take into consideration, such as skill level and weather concerns, advance booking recommendations and cost.
 These profiles should give you an idea of what options are available to you and what they will cost you.

 Basically all of these services emphasize safety, including avalanche awareness and a high guide to guest ratio.
-Be aware that access to the backcountry is ultimately based on ability andtthe viability of conditions, and if there is any risk of avalanche or inclement weather, your reservation will be moved to another day when the conditions are safer.
+Be aware that access to the backcountry is ultimately based on the viability of conditions, and if there is any risk of avalanche or inclement weather, your reservation will be moved to another day when the conditions are safer.

 Powder Cats - Park City, Utah - Snowcat Skiing